dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 #### Matching Text in a Standoff Tag

-The function `knora-api:matchInStandoff` searches for standoff tags containing certain terms.
+The function `knora-api:matchTextInStandoff` searches for standoff tags containing certain terms.
 The implementation is optimised using the full-text search index if available.
 The function takes three arguments:

-1. A variable representing the string literal value of a text value.
+1. A variable representing a text value.
 2. A variable representing a standoff tag.
 3. A string literal containing space-separated search terms.